Author Archives: April Zhu

 WeChat and WeChat Pay are ideal for taking on a China tour

 Using WeChat and WeChat Pay while traveling on a China tour can make things easier to manage and navigate.
 They provide a seamless way to connect and pay – and you’ll feel like a local.
-Be sure to do your research about best ways to pay in China before departing for your China tour.
+Furthermore, you can take public transport in China by using WeChat Pay.

 ChinaTours.com is dedicated to helping western travelers enjoy a genuine experience of China.
 We constantly strive to find ways that enhance the tour and enrich the tour experience.
 While you travel with us, we want you to feel connected and cared for.
 We believe that staying in touch with your tour guide helps contribute to that level of care and provides peace of mind.
 WeChat is just one tool that can help.
 If you’d like to learn more about how we design and deliver China tours, we’d love to hear from you.
 Enquire via our contact form and we’ll respond within 24 hours.